Deploy BitLocker management

 Configuration Manager doesn't re-encrypt drives that are already protected with BitLocker Drive Encryption.
 If you deploy a BitLocker management policy that doesn't match the drive's current protection, it reports as non-compliant.
 The drive is still protected.

-For example, you used MBAM to encrypt the drive without PIN protection, but the Configuration Manager policy requires a PIN.
+For example, you used MBAM to encrypt the drive with the AES-XTS 128 encryption algorithm, but the Configuration Manager policy requires AES-XTS 256.
 The drive is non-compliant with the policy, even though the drive is encrypted.